cesilko1/GOL/README.md

 run `app.exe`

-You shlould see cursor `X` which you can move by pressing arrow keys.
+When you press start in menu, you shlould see cursor `X` which you can move by pressing arrow keys.
 Press `c` to revive cell or `x` to kill cell.
-Then you can press enter for next 100 generation.
+Then you can press enter for start life.

 ---